vmware-tanzu/application-accelerator-samples/streaming-app-template/README.md

 ## Description

-The Streaming App Template is an application accelerator for quickly generating a starter application that implements aspects of streaming application using Spring Cloud Streams concepts.
-The created application can take on one of more the following traits of a streaming pattern:
+The Streaming App Template is an application accelerator for quickly generating a starter application that implements aspects of a larger streaming application using [Spring Cloud Streams](https://docs.spring.io/spring-cloud-stream/docs/current/reference/html/) concepts.
+A generated application will take on traits of one of the following streaming application roles:

 - Source: Source application that generates new events
-- Processor: Processing applications that perform business logic on events from the sources and sends them onto a sink
+- Processor: Processing application that performs business logic on events from the sources and sends them onto a sink
-- Sink: Sink application that persists of performs some type of final operation of processed events.
+- Sink: Sink application that persists of performs some type of final operation on processed events.

-The generated application contains source code and configuration needed for each trait as well as an default event model object.
+The generated application contains source code and configuration needed for each trait as well as a default event model object.
+Typically a developer will use the accelerator to generate an application for each stream role.

 ## Usage